OpenBB-finance/OpenBB/openbb_platform/extensions/websockets/README.md

 The missing pieces that get created locally include:

 - Read `stdin` function for receiving subscribe/unsubscribe events while the connection is running.
-  - Messages to handle will always have the same format: `'{"event": "subscribe", "symbol": ticker}'`
+  - Messages to handle will always have the same format: `'{"event": "(un)subscribe", "symbol": ticker}'`
   - Converting for the symbology used by the provider needs to happen here.
   - Implementation depends on the requirements of the provider - i.e, how to structure send events.
   - Create the task before the initial `websockets.connect` block.